post-self/idumea.post-self.ink/content/notes.md

 Cf. 1 Cor 13:11-13 (KJV)

-> <sup>11</sup> When I was a child, I spake as a child, I understood as a child, I thought as a child: but when I became a man, I put away childish things. <sup>12</sup> For now we see through a glass, darkly; but then face to face: now I know in part; but then shall I know even as also I am known. <sup>13</sup> And now abideth faith, hope, charity, these three; but the greatest of these is charity.
+> <sup>12</sup> For now we see through a glass, darkly; but then face to face: now I know in part; but then shall I know even as also I am known. <sup>13</sup> And now abideth faith, hope, charity, these three; but the greatest of these is charity.

-((Maybe more from the chapter?
-I also had a thought about A Scanner Darkly but forgot))
+What a strange man Paul who was Saul of Tarsus was!
+We, the Ode clade, are Jews by inheritance, if not by belief, and yet even we cannot escape the cultural Christianity that so pervaded society phys-side when still we lived there.

+And it is not without beauty, yes?
+For this passage is beautiful, and so too is more of this chapter:

+> <sup>4</sup> Love *[as recent versions translate the 'charity' above. —Rye]* is patient; love is kind; love is not envious or boastful or arrogant <sup>5</sup> or rude.
+It does not insist on its own way; it is not irritable; it keeps no record of wrongs; 6 it does not rejoice in wrongdoing but rejoices in the truth.
+7 It bears all things, believes all things, hopes all things, endures all things.
+>
+> <sup>8</sup> Love never ends.
+But as for prophecies, they will come to an end; as for tongues, they will cease; as for knowledge, it will come to an end. <sup>9</sup> For we know only in part, and we prophesy only in part, <sup>10</sup> but when the complete comes, the partial will come to an end.

+Just as it is not without its terror, yes?
+For verse 11 was used against The Child in a cutting letter from Hammered Silver, first line of the sixth stanza, from the NRSVUE translation used above:

+> <sup>11</sup> When I was a child, I spoke like a child, I thought like a child, I reasoned like a child.
+When I became an adult, I put an end to childish ways.

+Such bitterness!
+Words as a weapon!
+I write below of how we loathe our connections, and here was a moment of that loathing, for I remember well the pain that we all felt at that cruelty, but this is not that story, and so I will linger on the ideas of

 #### *The Sightwright suffered as I do, as The Oneirotect does, and perhaps even as The Woman did.*

 Cf. John Winthrop

-> Wee must delight in eache other; make other's conditions our oune; rejoice together, mourne together, labour and suffer together, allwayes haueving before our eyes our commission and community in the worke, as members of the same body.
+> We must delight in each other; make others' conditions our own; rejoice together, mourn together, labor and suffer together, always having before our eyes our commission and community in the work, as members of the same body.

-((Rye has big thoughts on clades/System as one body, also community and commission in light of what's coming in the chapter))
+>
+> [...]
+>
+> All the parts of this body being thus united are made so contiguous in a special relation as they must needs partake of each other's strength and infirmity, joy and sorrow, weal and woe.
+(1 Cor.
+12:26) If one member suffers, all suffer with it; if one be in honor, all rejoice with it.

+I have little care for sermons written by 17<sup>th</sup> century imperialist Christian politicians but for these occasional little quips.
+It is, perhaps, a thing belonging more to sermons than to the time or the people.
+Here, we see in Winthrop's words an idea that has wrapped around itself within my mind and formed itself into a new take on clades and family and life sys-side as a whole, these last eight years.

+We are one body, the Ode clade.
+We are one body and we each of us Odists are members thereof.
+We do indeed rejoice together, mourn together, labor and suffer together, do we not?

+We may hate that at times.
+We may loathe that we be thus united and we may resent that we must make each others' conditions our own.
+We have proven that to ourselves most assiduously over the years, for the clade has fractured in ways large and small.

+And yet, we are still one body.
+We are still all of us Michelle Hadje who was Sasha.
+We are still all of us connected, and if one of us suffers, all of us suffer with them, for even if we may wear some smug smile of satisfaction that one of our dearly beloathèd is in pain, such resentment is a suffering.

+Imagine such on the scale of the System, though!
+All of us members of one body!
+2.3 trillion of us live here, and we are all beholden to the same piece of hardware, the same Dreamer dreaming us all in all of our love and all of our stupid, petty little squabbles that make us who we are–

+I have gotten carried away.
+The Sightwright suffered as I do, as The Oneirotect does, and perhaps even as The Woman did, and so we all suffered with them, and the fallout of their loss is with us still.

 #### *With art comes fear.*